Wells Fargo Identity Theft Protection: Pros, Cons & Alternatives

 Share this:

-Identity thieves are almost always financially motivated.
-If you’re a Wells Fargo customer, one option you have to protect your identity and finances is to add the company’s Enhanced Identity Theft Protection (EITP) service to your account.
+If you’re a Wells Fargo customer, one option that’s available to you is to add the company’s Enhanced Identity Theft Protection (EITP) service to your account.

 In this guide, we’ll cover what features are included with Wells Fargo’s identity theft protection and how they compare to other (more affordable) services.
-We’ll also look at four of the top identity theft protection companies to consider as alternatives, starting with a deep dive into our solution, Aura.
+We’ll also look at four of the best identity theft protection companies of 2024 to consider as alternatives.

-• $10,000 in identity theft insurance.
+• Up to $10,000 in identity theft insurance.
 Wells Fargo includes insurance coverage to help you cover the costs associated with identity theft — such as legal fees.

 • Toll-free number for assistance in understanding your credit reports.
 While an active member, you get access to a support team to help you deal with fraud or look into suspicious activity on your account.

-How Does Wells Fargo Compare to Other Identity Theft Protection Services?
+Wells Fargo vs. Other Identity Theft Protection Services

 Wells Fargo might seem like a good option — especially if you’re already a customer.
 But unfortunately, it comes up short against modern identity theft protection services.